 Filed in the United States District Court for the Southern District of West Virginia, the lawsuit names West Virginia Attorney General Patrick J. Morrissey as the sole defendant.
 The suit seeks an order declaring the law unconstitutional and an injunction barring the Attorney General from enforcing it.
 The Coalition is represented by attorneys from Everytown Law, Gupta Wessler PLLC, and Goodwin & Goodwin LLP.

-Through its lawyers, the West Virginia Coalition Against Domestic Violence filed a brief in early September 2019 opposing the Attorney General’s motion to dismiss the Coalition’s challenge to a 2018 law forcing shelters (and other businesses) to allow guns in their parking lots.
-In its motion, the Attorney General argued that the Coalition lacks legal standing to pursue the claim, because the state has not yet enforced the law against Coalition members.
-In opposition, the Coalition asserts shelters nonetheless face a credible threat of prosecution under the law, and that a favorable outcome would serve the shelters’ mission to provide safe haven for victims of abuse.
+Through its lawyers, the Coalition filed a brief in early September 2019 opposing the Attorney General’s motion to dismiss the Coalition’s challenge to a 2018 law forcing shelters (and other businesses) to allow guns in their parking lots.
+On November 25, 2020, the District Court denied the Attorney General’s motion to dismiss, finding that the Coalition has standing and allowing its claims to proceed to a hearing on the merits.

 In March 2021, the Coalition moved for summary judgment on all of its claims, marshaling evidence from domestic violence experts, shelter programs, and retired law enforcement about how the law strips domestic violence programs of their constitutional rights and puts their clients and staff in harm’s way.